ydahal1/ydahal1/jokes.md

-How many seconds are in a year?
-12.
-January 2nd, February 2nd, March 2nd, April 2nd.... etc
+How does Darth Vader like his toast?
+On the dark side.

 [
-Sun Aug  2 00:46:58 UTC 2026
+Mon Aug  3 00:45:16 UTC 2026
  ]